 Automation has been growing in popularity in recent years.
 According to research and consultancy firm Gartner, 70% of organizations will implement structured automation by 2025 to gain greater flexibility and efficiency.
 In terms of reducing overhead costs, it’s a tried-and-tested strategy.

 Repetitive, manual tasks are one of the biggest hurdles to growth.
 They can also produce considerable overhead costs.
+Automating these repetitive tasks can significantly reduce administrative overhead, such as the day-to-day operational costs of running a business.
 You’ll need to sustain a large workforce to keep up with admin.
 Plus, if you’re still relying on paper for manual processes, you’ll also need additional space and equipment for storage.

 A good place to start is with professional services automation software created specifically to support growing businesses.